 It is also strongly recommended that an assault be reported to the Medical College Student Health Service or Student Affairs.
 All reports will be taken seriously.
-Procedures for reporting incidents of sexual misconduct, harassment, and violence can found https://medicaleducation.weill.cornell.edu/student-resources/sexual-misconduct-campus-security Anyone who believes that they have been affected by sexual misconduct, sexual assault/violence, domestic violence, dating violence, stalking may report either nosexualmisconduct@med.cornell.edu or to one of the Title IX coordinators: Brittney Blakeney, bsb4002@med.cornell.edu (646) 962-9796 or Mona Jha, moj4003@med.cornell.edu (646)962-3099.
-The Title IX Coordinators can assist you in notifying or filing a complaint with local law enforcement if you choose to do so.
-In New York, Family Courts, Criminal Courts and Supreme Courts can all issue orders of protection.
-Title IX Coordinators with the assistance of NYP Security can assist you in filing a criminal complaint and in obtaining and enforcing a court order of protection.
+Procedures for reporting incidents of sexual misconduct, harassment, and violence can be found at: https://medicaleducation.weill.cornell.edu/student-resources/sexual-misconduct-campus-security Anyone who believes that they have been affected by sexual misconduct, sexual assault/violence, violence, domestic violence, dating stalking may report the matter to either nosexualmisconduct@med.cornell.edu or to the Title IX coordinators: Blakeney, Brittney bsb4002@med.cornell.edu, (646) 962-9796 (during business hours), or (718) 619-5527 (after hours).
+The Title IX Coordinator can assist you in notifying or filing a complaint with local law enforcement if you choose to do so.
+In New York, Family Courts, Criminal Courts and Supreme Courts can issue orders of protection.
+The Title IX Coordinator and NYP Security can assist you in filing a criminal complaint and obtaining and enforcing a court order of protection.
 The Medical College will comply with and enforce an order of protection, or similar lawful order issued by a criminal, civil, or tribal court.

-The Title IX Coordinators will provide information on resources for assistance and options to address concerns, including filing a complaint under applicable WCMC policy and addressing your needs for safety, counseling, housing and educational accommodations even if you are unsure about whether to file a complaint.
+The Title IX Coordinator will provide information on resources for assistance and options to address concerns, including filing a complaint under applicable WCMC policy and addressing your needs for safety, counseling, housing and educational accommodations even if you are unsure about whether to file a complaint.
 Those options will vary depending on the nature of the complaint, whether the complainant is a student, faculty or staff member, whether the complainant wishes to proceed informally or formally, and the wishes of the complainant regarding confidentiality.
 The Medical College strongly supports a complainant's interest in confidentiality in cases involving sexual misconduct and will make every attempt to honor a complainant's request for confidentiality if doing so does not impact the Medical College's ability to provide a safe and nondiscriminatory environment for all students, including the complainant.
 The Medical College will provide immediate supportive measures to stop prohibited conduct or prevent such conduct from reoccurring.
 These measures may include non-contact orders, security escorts, change of housing or place of employment or schedule, change of class schedule, change of supervision, temporary suspension (where there is a formal complaint), information about visa/immigration related issues, or otherwise.

 The sooner a complaint is filed the more likely all information and evidence about the circumstances and facts around the allegations can be obtained.
 All who may be involved in a complaint are warned against retaliation during the investigation.
 The Medical College will not accept or tolerate retaliation.
-The Title IX Coordinator(s) have primary responsibility for processing prohibited sexual misconduct complaints.
+The Title IX Coordinator's primary responsibility is for processing prohibited sexual misconduct complaints.
 If you so request, the Medical College will promptly initiate a formal complaint process under University Policy 6.4 student procedures or WCMC Interim Policy 206.
-The formal Title IX complaint procedure is comprised of an investigation, a hearing, and an appeal and are set forth in Weill Cornell College and Graduate School of Medical Science Procedures for Resolution of Reports Under University Policy 6.4 where a student is accused and WCMC Interim Policy 206 where a faculty or a staff member is accused.
+The formal complaint procedure is comprised of an investigation, a hearing (or review), and an appeal and are set forth in Weill Cornell College and Graduate School of Medical Science Procedures for Resolution of Reports Under Cornell Policy 6.4 where a student is accused and WCM Policy 206 where a faculty or a staff member is accused.